Moreholidays January National Take the Stairs Day

 Ways to Celebrate National Kazoo Day

-• Listen to someone play the Kazoo.
+• First, listen to someone play the Kazoo.

-• Play it yourself.
+• Then play it yourself.

 Today's Quote